“AIX TO GRIND”

 International Happiness Month somehow inspires Talie’s miserable co-workers to drop their complaining for smiley faces and emoticons.
 Talie is weighing measures all her own.
 Mysterical-E, Spring ’16

-NEW!
 A stressed out archaeologist’s wife has caught the fever for Spain’s annual mass tomato fight.
 The annual juice cleanse has kept her marriage fresh, except this year her husband won’t stumble into the target.
 The story behind the story.
 Lowestoft Chronicle #31, Sept. ’17.

 Paris.
 An unsuspecting man.
 An exquisite bateau mouche tour that he never knew he needed.
 “High farce,” says the Lancashire Evening Post.
 The story behind the story.
 Lowestoft Chronicle #11, Sept. ’12 and in Intrepid Travelers, June ’13.
 Available at B&N, Amazon and from the good people at Lowestoft.